-Blockchain is essentially a shared ledger system, though one that can significantly streamline and protect all identities and transactions.
+Blockchain is essentially a shared ledger system, a digital one that can significantly streamline and protect all identities and transactions.
 Its advent is in full swing as blockchain is having an outsized impact on many sectors of the economy.
 Its market power cannot be underestimated and presents vast potential opportunities – but is blockchain right for you?
 The answer is not clear-cut.

 Blockchain solves many complex business problems, but it is no panacea that can be applied across companies indiscriminately.
 So, let’s take a look at what blockchain technology does, where it deploys successfully, and converge on the key criteria to consider in thinking about blockchain for your company.